-- the right to education and access to educational grants;
+- The right to education Switzerland and access to educational grants

-- being able to buy real estate without restrictions;
+- Being able to buy Swiss real estate without restrictions

-- access to welfare benefits and social assistance (although being in receipt of these may affect your eligibility for full citizenship, following changes to legislation in 2018).
+- Access to Swiss welfare benefits and social assistance (although being in receipt of these may affect your eligibility for full citizenship)

 Full Swiss citizenship comes with additional benefits.
 These include:

 - Entitlement to a Swiss passport and the ability to travel abroad as a citizen of Switzerland